b-thi/FNN/README.md

 ## Example

 The package functions can be as simple (or complicated) as you want them to be!
-To illustrate, let's consider the following example:
+To illustrate,  we'll use the classic Tecator meat sample dataset for a classification problem.

 First, we'll read in the data and load some libraries.
-We'll use the classic Tecator meat sample dataset in this dummy example.
 ``` r
 # Library
 library(FNN)